 A legally binding document issued by the Environmental Protection Agency (EPA) if it believes a drinking water source is threatened.
 It requires the drinking water source to be protected.
 At Camp Edwards, the EPA issued a directive under the Safe Drinking Water Act that required the National Guard to investigate and cleanup the Impact Area and training ranges.

 The second Administrative Order No. 2 (AO2) was issued in April of 1997 to the National Guard Bureau and the Massachusetts National Guard.
 It required that certain training activities (artillery and mortar firing) cease pending the completion of environmental investigations at the training ranges and Impact Area.
-As of this writing, in 2003, these activities are still barred at MMR.
+As of this writing, in 2003, these activities are still barred at JBCC.

 In January of 2000, EPA issued Administrative Order No. 3 (AO3), which required the National Guard Bureau and the Massachusetts National Guard to conduct rapid response actions, feasibility studies and remedial actions to address contamination in certain areas of the training ranges and Impact Area.
 It required the NGB to undertake a feasibility study to address unexploded ordnance (UXO) and munitions, which have been disposed of or fired at the training ranges and Impact Area.
 It also required the NGB, upon approval from EPA, to implement remedial measures relating to UXO and munitions.